itskshitija/Revenue-Analysis-Dashboard/README.md

-# Revenue-Analysis-Dashboard
+# Revenue Analysis Dashboard
-Delivering Actionable Insights to the Revenue Team in the Hospitality Industry
+### Providing Insights to the Revenue Team in the Hospitality Domain